zhihou7/HOI-CL/README.md

 For other relation datasets such as VRD, possibly,
 VCL should take this problem into consideration.

-***Thanks for the reviewer who also points out the problem.***
+***Thanks for the reviewer who also points out this problem.***

 ### 4. VRD
-We also evaluate VCL on VRD and we could improve a bit that the baseline based on VTransE.
+We also evaluate VCL on VRD and we could improve a bit than the baseline based on VTransE.

+### 5. Composition
+Recently, I find our implementation also contains the composition between the HOI pair due to that our base code augment the boxes. e.g. if we augment each box 7 times and obtain 7 pair for a annotated HOI, we can augment the pairs to 7*6.
+This is equal to increase the batch size.
+We do not find this part improves the performance in our simple experiment.

 If you have any questions about this code and the paper, welcome to contact the Zhi Hou (zhou9878 [at] uni dot sydney dot edu dot au).